ShambhaviBansode/sky130-cmos-inverter-design/03_CMOS_Inverter_VTC_Analysis/README.md

 ## Step 2: Symbol Creation

-To enable hierarchical design, the CMOS inverter schematic was converted into a reusable symbol using the **Create Symbol** feature in Xschem.
+To enable hierarchical design, the CMOS inverter schematic was converted into a reusable symbol using the **Create Symbol** (ctrl+a)feature in Xschem.
 The generated symbol was then edited to provide a clean inverter representation with properly positioned input and output ports.

 #### Symbol Generated from the Schematic